Harsha0130/Password_Manager/README.md

-Password Manager
+# Password Manager

 This is a simple Password Manager application built with Python and Tkinter.
 The application allows you to generate strong passwords and save them along with associated website URLs and email addresses.

-Features:
+## Features

-Password Generation: Generates a strong password containing letters, numbers, and symbols.\n Save Passwords: Allows you to save website URLs, email addresses, and passwords to a file.
+- **Password Generation**: Generates a strong password containing letters, numbers, and symbols.
+- **Save Passwords**: Allows you to save website URLs, email addresses, and passwords to a file.
-Clipboard Copy: Automatically copies the generated password to the clipboard.
+- **Clipboard Copy**: Automatically copies the generated password to the clipboard.

-Requirements:
+## Requirements

-Python 3.x
+- Python 3.x
-Tkinter library (included with Python standard library) pyperclip library (install using pip install pyperclip)
+- Tkinter library (included with Python standard library)
+- pyperclip library (install using `pip install pyperclip`)

 File Structure: